-Evidence of expenses creates a culture of transparency and accountability in running the business or project.
-For example, if you buy 15 LED light bulbs from the town store called Super Hardware for \$40 - you will pay the store owner and bring the bulbs to the village.
-But what about the evidence to prove that you have bought the bulb from Super Hardware?
+For example, if you buy 15 LED light bulbs from the town store called Wilco Hardware for VT4,000 - you will pay the store owner and bring the bulbs to the village.
+But what about the evidence to prove that you have bought the bulb from Island Hardware?
 For this reason, you must ALWAYS ASK FOR A RECIEPT.
-A Receipt is a piece of document that proves that a money has been exchanged for something between two people for your business.
+A Receipt is a piece of document that proves that a money has been exchanged for something between two people.

-FIGURE 12: Sample receipt you may get when you buy something
+FIGURE 11: Sample receipt you may get when you buy something26

-Cash receipt or simply, a receipt is very useful to keep a record of things in your business.
-Also, if any of the items do not work properly - you can always use the receipt to show you bought the item from the store and return to them so they can fix it.
-That is if you have a guarantee (as known as warrantee) on the item.
-Most receipts normally have a receipt number written on them - they will have a copy of the receipt with the same number in case you have to guery later on.
+Cash receipt or simply receipt is very useful to keep a record of things in your business.
+Also if any of the items don't work properly - you can always use the receipt to show you bought the item from the store and even ask them to fix it.
+Most receipts normally have a receipt number written on them - they will have a copy of the receipt with the same number in case you have to query later on.
 Example the above receipt number is "1234".